zwecrab/NPU/A6_Talk_With_You/README.md

 ---

+## Usage
+- Enter your questions manually.
+- View generated responses along with source documents.

+---

 ## Data Sources
 The chatbot retrieves information from the following document:
 - **A6_Bio.pdf** - A structured document containing personal details used for chatbot responses.

+**NOTE**: Other sources were removed due to long runtime and computational limitatoins.
+Inputing more related  files into the `References` folder will make this app smarter.

 ---